-Some of these fees, such as annual fees, are charged regularly, regardless of whether you use your card.
-Others apply only if you use your card for certain actions, like a cash advance or a balance transfer.
-These fees vary by card.
-For example, some cards don't charge an annual fee, while others charge hundreds of dollars per year.
-[Read related article: Guide to Choosing a Business Credit Card]
+Some of these fees, such as annual fees, are charged regularly regardless of whether you use your card.
+Others apply only if you use your card for specific actions, like a cash advance or a balance transfer.

-In exchange for these processing fees, credit card companies accept liability if it turns out that the business's customer is using a card fraudulently or tries to back out of the transaction later.
+In exchange for processing fees, credit card companies accept liability for instances of credit card fraud or if a user tries to back out of the transaction later.

 Any business can deduct credit card fees on their taxes.
 The form you use depends on your business structure.

-To do so, you must be able to show that the fee was unequivocally a business expense.
-In other words, if you use your personal credit card to buy gas once a year for a business vehicle, you don’t get to deduct the entire annual fee for your card.
-This is why business owners should set up dedicated business bank accounts and credit cards to clearly separate business and personal expenses and make both types easy to track.
+To deduct business credit card fees on your taxes, you must demonstrate that the fee was unequivocally a business expense.
+In other words, if you use your personal credit card to buy gas once a year for a company car, you don’t get to deduct the entire annual fee for your card.
+It’s wise for business owners to set up dedicated business bank accounts and credit cards to clearly separate business and personal expenses and make both types easy to track.

-There’s also another big reason for businesses to keep separate financials: Mingling business and personal money can cause business owners to give up liability protections afforded to incorporated entities such as LLCs.
-In these cases, courts may be able to "pierce the veil" and hold a business’s directors and shareholders personally liable for damages caused by the business.
+There’s another big reason for businesses to keep separate financials and use credit cards wisely: Mingling business and personal money can cause business owners to give up liability protections afforded to incorporated entities such as LLCs.
+In these cases, courts may be able to pierce the veil and hold a business’s directors and shareholders personally liable for damages caused by the business.

-Though credit card companies charge fees for both business and personal credit cards, only businesses can deduct credit card fees.
-Further, fees claimed by businesses as deductible business expenses must be directly associated with the business.
+Though credit card companies charge fees for business and personal credit cards, only businesses can deduct credit card fees.
+Furthermore, fees claimed by businesses as deductible business expenses must be directly associated with the business.

 These requirements are significant because business owners often use their personal credit cards to cover business expenses.
 In other cases, they use business cards for personal expenses.
-Both actions can make it more difficult to deduct credit card fees, because expenses have to be directly related to business (and only business).
-[Read related article: How to Apply for a Business Credit Card]
+Both actions can make deducting credit card fees a challenge because expenses must be directly related to business and only business.

-Deducting credit card fees is relatively straightforward: If they’re for business, you can deduct them; if they aren’t, you can’t.
-But people often make it more complicated or difficult than it needs to be.
-One of the biggest ways they do this is by not keeping separate accounts for personal and business expenses.
+Deducting credit card fees is relatively straightforward.
+If they’re for business use, you can deduct them; if they aren’t, you can’t.
+However, people often make this more complicated than it needs to be.
+Perhaps the biggest issue is not keeping separate accounts for personal and business expenses.

 Here are some of the most common mistakes people make when deducting credit card fees:

-All credit cards have fees and expenses – not just for having and using them but also for accepting them.
-In both cases, these charges are tax-deductible, but only for businesses and only when they're related to legitimate business expenses.
+All credit cards have fees and expenses for usage and acceptance.
+However, charges are tax-deductible only for businesses citing legitimate business expenses.

-If you’re going to deduct expenses for credit card fees on your taxes, be sure to keep an accurate accounting of all of your fees.
-To make this easy, it’s best to have separate cards — including one that you use only for business — so that all of the fees related to a specific card can be directly attributed to business expenses.
-This requires more forethought, but it is far more effective than using a personal card for business and trying to figure out at tax time what is deductible and what's not.
+If you’re going to deduct expenses for credit card fees on your taxes, keep an accurate accounting of all fees.
+To make this easy, it’s best to have separate cards — including one that you use only for business — so all fees related to a specific card can be directly attributed to business expenses.
+This level of organization requires more forethought, but it’s far more effective than using a personal card for business and trying to determine what’s deductible at tax time.